pret/pokered/FEATURES.md

   - MIMIC - you can still choose the exact move to mimic, but now it will use that move the same turn you mimic it
   - BONEMERANG - 55 base power, hits twice, 90 accuracy, 30% chance of lowering opponent's speed.
   - SUPER FANG - now deals a set 2/3 the opponent's HP instead of 1/2.
 Useful for catching rare pokemon!
 - There are many more tweaks to moves.
-See the wiki for a link to the complete move list.
+Check your MOVEDEX in game to see what a move you just saw's effects were, or see the wiki for a link to the complete move list.
 Be sure to try almost every move and don't write them off.
 Except for splash.
 It still does nothing as usual.

 ## Pokemon type changes
 These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad